 Minnesota offers stunning scenery and world-class tours, dining, entertainment and shopping.
 Hundreds of historic sites and museums relay the stories of determined pioneers from Germany, Scandinavia and Central Europe.
 The towns they founded are now noted for their historic architecture, antique shops, inns and ethnic festivals.
 In the countryside there are bike trails, canoe rivers, and fishing lakes and streams.
 And in a state with tax-free shopping on clothing and shoes, Mall of America is a shopper's dream come true!

 The following attractions are a few of the highlights in a state filled with interesting sites—from outdoor adventures, world-class theaters and museums, to fascinating historic sites.
 A complete listing of the various attractions in all corners of Minnesota is also available on this website.

-Located in Bloomington, this is the largest shopping and entertainment complex in the U.S. under one roof, with more than 500 stores, 60 restaurants, 14 movie theaters, Nickelodeon Universe indoor amusement park, SEA LIFE Minnesota Aquarium, mini-golf, and other attractions including Barbie: The Dreamhouse Experience and Star Trek: The Exhibition.
+Located in Bloomington, this is the largest shopping and entertainment complex in the U.S. under one roof, with more than 520 stores, 60 restaurants, 14 movie theaters, Nickelodeon Universe indoor amusement park, Sea Life Minnesota Aquarium, mini-golf, and other attractions including the new FlyOver America and Crayola Experience.

 Click here for exciting expansion news!

 In addition to the mall, Minnesota offers even more shopping, from outlet malls to antique shops and more.
 Minnesota is a shopping paradise, with no sales tax on clothing, shoes, food or medicine.